History

 The favourite classical writer of tragedies among English Humanists was not Sophocles or Euripides but Seneca, the Stoic Roman.
 Although they were never meant to be acted, Seneca's nine tragedies provided Renaissance playwrights with volatile materials: they adapted Greek myths to produce violent and sombre treatments of murder, cruelty, and lust.
 Seneca's works were translated into English by Jasper Heywood and others in the mid-16th century, and they greatly influenced the direction of drama on the English stage.

-Seneca's tragedies are bloody and bombastic, combining powerful rhetoric, Stoic moralizing and elements of sheer horror.
+Senecan Tragedy Seneca's tragedies are bloody and bombastic, combining powerful rhetoric, Stoic moralizing and elements of sheer horror.
 In them, there are numerous emotional crises, and characters are not subtly drawn but are ruled by their passions, being mixtures of sophistication and crudeness.
+Seneca's plays were discovered in Italy in the mid-16th century and translated into English, where they greatly influenced the developing English tragedy. |

 Before Senecan tragedy fully influenced the English dramatists, there were some other attempts at the genre.
 Richard Edwards' Damon and Pythias (1564) and John Pickering's New Interlude of Vice Containing the History of Horestes (1567) were two early tragedies that relied on classical themes.
 Thomas Preston's Cambises (1570), which billed itself as a "new tragical comedy," combined features of both genres.
+Gorboduc --also known as Ferrex and Porrex-- written by Thomas Sackville and Thomas Norton and produced around 1561-2 is considered the first successful English tragedy in the Senecan style:

 • It is divided into 5 acts,